AbdoMagdodz/Jumia-test/README.md

 to check the application.

 ## Tests:
-- Go to run the test go to the project path.
+- Go to the project path.
 - Run :**`docker-compose exec apache php artisan test`**